The Phantom of the Opera (song): Charts

+Nightwish version

+In 2002, the Finnish symphonic metal band Nightwish recorded a cover of "The Phantom of the Opera", with their then lead (female) singer Tarja Turunen singing Christine's parts and the bassist and second (male) voice Marko Hietala singing the Phantom's parts.
+The song was released as part of their album Century Child; a live version is found in their 2006 live album, End of an Era, where Turunen and Hietala duet again on the song.
+The live version of the song reached critical acclaim, with the performance between Turunen and Hietala often considered one of the highlights of the band's career, and has reached over 150 million combined views on YouTube.

+In January 2023, the song was performed for the first time in 17 years during Nightwish's Human. :II: Nature.
+World Tour in Amsterdam, with Floor Jansen and Henk Poort as the vocalists.
+Jansen and Poort had already performed the song on the Dutch TV show Beste Zangers in 2019, to much critical acclaim.

+2023 also marked the first official performance of the song between Turunen and Hietala in 18 years, where Hietala made a special appearance while Turunen was on her Living the Dream Tour in Pratteln.
+Later, it would continue to be performed by the two as a part of Turunen's Living the Dream Together tour with Hietala.

 Plagiarism allegations

 In 1990, the songwriter Ray Repp sued Lloyd Webber, saying he had plagiarised the "Phantom of the Opera" melody from his 1978 song "Till You".
 Lloyd Webber denied this, saying he had taken parts from his own earlier work, "Close Every Door", and that both songs included elements of compositions by Bach, Grieg and Holst.
 The judge ruled in Lloyd Webber's favour in 1994.

 In 1992, the former Pink Floyd songwriter Roger Waters asserted that Lloyd Webber had plagiarised "The Phantom of the Opera" from a sequence of the 1971 Pink Floyd song "Echoes".
 He said: "It's the same time signature – it's 12/8 – and it's the same structure and it's the same notes and it's the same everything.
+Bastard.
 It probably is actionable.
 It really is!
 But I think that life's too long to bother with suing Andrew fucking Lloyd Webber."